ElleZWQ/ElleZWQ.github.io/_pages/about.md

 Previously, I obtained my bachelor’s degree from Shandong University in 2019.
 <!-- I am currently serving as a visiting student at the [MiLab](https://milab.westlake.edu.cn/index.html) at Westlake University, advised by Prof. [Donglin Wang](https://scholar.google.com/citations?user=-fo6wdwAAAAJ&hl=zh-CN).  -->

-🔭 My research interests lie in causal discovery, generalization in computer vision, adversarial learning, and theology.
+🔭 My research interests lie in reliable machine learning, such as causal discovery, generalization in computer vision, adversarial learning.

 ✉️ Welcome to contact me for any discussion and cooperation!

-💻 I am currently seeking a Postdoctoral position to further advance my research.
+💻 I am currently seeking a Job position to further advance my research.
 If you happen to be aware of any relevant opportunities, I would be very grateful if you could let me know.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=xhd94DIAAAAJ&hl=zh-CN'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=xhd94DIAAAAJ&hl=zh-CN'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->